 The Nintendo Switch is easily the most fun I’ve had with a game system, but it’s not exactly the most portable system.
-Also, the $299.99 price puts it out of range for those whose wallets don’t stretch that far or those with several Nintendo fans at home.
+Also, the price tag puts it out of range for those whose wallets don’t stretch that far or those with several Nintendo fans at home.

 Enter the Nintendo Switch Lite.